BeejLuig/BeejLuig.github.io/_posts/2016-08-14-viewport_units_and_responsive_cubes.markdown

 #cube { transition: transform 1s; }
 ```

-Looking at the bottom bunch of CSS, we notice that each cube side has a rotation, and all have a Z-translation of 100px.
+Check out the bunch of CSS code at the bottom.
+Each cube side has a rotation, and all have a Z-translation of 100px.
 At first, all six of our cube sides sit on top of each other.
 We rotate them on the X and Y axes to face the right way, then we push them out from the center to take their respective positions within the cube div.

 It is important to note that the `translateZ( 100px )` is pushing each side out 1/2 of the cube height/width from the center.
 If the cube width was 500px, we would need a Z-translation of 250px for each side.